EN221: Engineering Mechanics with Marine Applications I

 - Demonstrate the ability to use mechanics of materials to relate the state of stress and state of strain within a simple static deformable structure subject to external loads, including application of axial loads, torsional loads, bending and shear loads, and combined loads.

-- Demonstrate the ability to use mechanics of materials to determine the state of stress or strain within a simple static deformable structure as a transformation from one orientation of a coordinate system to another orientation, including determination of principle stresses and maximum shear stress at a point.
+- Demonstrate the ability to use mechanics of materials to determine the state of stress or strain within a simple, static, deformable structure as a transformation from one orientation of a coordinate system to another orientation, including determination of principal stresses and maximum shear stress at a point.

 Prerequisites